 Originally built on a foundation of tobacco, textiles, and furniture making, the Tar Heel State has seen a revolution of energy, engineering, and biotechnology research thanks to the Research Triangle Park located between Raleigh, Durham, and Chapel Hill.
-Growth in the financial and education sectors have also brought billions of dollars to North Carolina’s ever-improving economy.
+Growth in the financial and education sectors has also brought billions of dollars to North Carolina’s ever-improving economy.

 Though it has proven to be a great state for business, North Carolina’s unemployment rate is high for a state with so much industry.
-Residents have the fourth highest credit card debt in the country, at an average of $5,548 per person.
+Residents have the fourth-highest credit card debt in the country, at an average of $5,548 per person.

 But through ACCC, you can receive free debt advice and financial counseling.
 We also offer a debt management plan to qualified individuals.
 Debt management advice sessions are completely free of charge and callers are under no obligation.

-Please call our toll free number, or apply online through our online application.
+Please call our toll-free number, or apply online through our online application.

 Testimonials from North Carolina clients

 “It’s such a relief to have consolidated payments with lower interest rates and not worry about things like I was.
 Also, doing this through one phone call was an incredible relief.
 I appreciate the monthly updates and advice about how to improve.”

 “Everything the ACCC does is a benefit to me.
 They have saved my life.
 My goal is to play off all of my bills and be debt-free.
 I thank ACCC for what they do to help people.”